colemancda/colemancda.github.io/_posts/2015-02-11-universal-ios-osx-framework.md

 #endif
 {% endhighlight js %}

 Becuase I found that import syntax hideous, through a lot of trial and error I discovered how to make a dynamic framework compile for iOS and OS X, as well as have a single universal test unit bundle.
-I mainly developed this process for [NetworkObjects][NetworkObjects], but since then I've been making merge requests for frameworks I use like [ExSwift][ExSwiftMergeRequest] and [CocoaLumberjack][CocoaLumberjackMergeRequest].
+I mainly developed this process for [NetworkObjects][NetworkObjects], but since then I've submitted merge requests for frameworks I use like [ExSwift][ExSwiftMergeRequest] and [CocoaLumberjack][CocoaLumberjackMergeRequest].

 [NetworkObjects]: https://github.com/colemancda/NetworkObjects
 [ExSwiftMergeRequest]:https://github.com/pNre/ExSwift/pull/76